 42. Miljana Castle

-Miljana Castle, dating back to the 16th century, stands as one of Croatia’s most picturesque castles.
+Miljana Castle, dating back to the 16th century, is one of Croatia’s most picturesque castles.
 At the same time, the Baroque-era Castle Orsic offers a lovely park, a beautifully preserved chapel, and a museum dedicated to the Peasants’ Revolt.
-Each castle brings its unique story and charm, making them must-visit spots for history buffs and casual explorers alike.
+Each castle has its unique story and charm, making it a must-visit spot for history buffs and casual explorers alike.

 43. Veliki Tabor Castle